Modog500000/ScratchCraft/README.md

 2. Click add extensions, scroll to the bottom and click custom extension, then put in the link "https://scratchcraft.modog500000.repl.co/stable.js"

 3. Go to [replit](https://replit.com) and create a new replit, you need to make an account if you dont have one.
 Make it a Node.Js project.
-Create or edit a file named index.js and add the code from server index.
+Create or edit a file named index.js and add the code from server index(You can find this in the releases page of the github).

 4. Launch minecraft with CC Tweaked installed, put down a computer and run "pastebin run 7keUMF7p" then the computer will restart.
-Click terminate in the top left, then run "edit startup" then in the startup the second line will say " local web = "" " put in the webview link in the quotation marks and replace https with wss.
-Ex: local web = "wss://scratchcraft.modog500000.repl.co"
+Click terminate in the top left, then run "edit startup" then in the startup the second line will say " local web = "" " put in the webview link(from your replit) in the quotation marks and replace https with wss.
+Ex: local web = "wss://scratchcraft.modog500000.repl.co" You will need this EXACT link later so copy it or hold onto it.

 5. In scratch grab the Send data to block and in the link area put in your websocket "wss://scratchcraft.modog500000.repl.co" then any text must have return before it then any code in lua and it will run it.
 Do NOT send empty data or your script on the computer will crash.
 If it crashes then restart the computer.